Austin Mitchell: Early life and education

 Born in Bradford, Mitchell was the elder son of Richard Vernon Mitchell and Ethel Mary Butterworth.
-He was educated at Woodbottom Council School in Baildon, the Bingley Grammar School, the University of Manchester, and Nuffield College, Oxford.
+He was educated at Woodbottom Council School in Baildon, Bingley Grammar School, the University of Manchester, and Nuffield College, Oxford.
 His doctoral thesis, The Whigs in Opposition, 1815–1830, was published in 1963.

 Career

 Teaching

 From 1959 to 1963, he lectured in history at the University of Otago in Dunedin.
 While lecturing in politics from 1963 to 1967 at the University of Canterbury, Mitchell wrote a popular book about New Zealand, The Half Gallon Quarter Acre Pavlova Paradise (1972).
 The book title became a phrase in the New Zealand English lexicon.
 In the 1960s and 70s New Zealand remained a milder version of the socialist laboratory it had been since 1935.
-In the 1980s and 90s the same socialist Labour party's government transformed it into an open-market economy.
+In the 1980s and 90s the same socialist Labour party's government transformed it into an open market economy.
 These drastic changes provided ample subject matter for social analysis and 30 years later Mitchell wrote Pavlova Paradise Revisited (2002) as well as a video series accessible on NZ on Screen, after another New Zealand expedition.
 From 1967 to 1969 Mitchell was an Official Fellow at Nuffield College.

 Mitchell joined the New Zealand Labour Party in 1961 and several months later he became chairman of the Dunedin Central branch.
 In 1963 Phil Connolly, the retiring MP for Dunedin Central, shoulder-tapped Mitchell to put his name forward to replace him in the seat.
 During their conversation Connolly was particularly concerned with what religion Mitchell was (assuming him to be a Catholic) and was relieved when Mitchell said he was an Anglican, which would be acceptable to a predominantly Presbyterian constituency.
-However Mitchell ultimately did not put himself forward for the nomination, instead resolving to return to the UK.
+However, Mitchell ultimately did not put himself forward for the nomination, instead resolving to return to the UK.

 Mitchell was a founding member of New Zealand's University of Canterbury Political Science Department in 1963, supporting it breaking away from the History Department.
 In 2015 he returned to the University of Canterbury as a Canterbury Visiting Fellow.
 Mitchell lectured on "Britain and New Zealand - The Great Unravelling", looking at the evolution of recent British politics, drawing analogies in each section with parallel developments and implications for New Zealand to examine all worldwide trends in the evolution of liberal English-speaking democracies.